ComparisonJuly 6, 202610 min read

 Best for: Users with serious fingerprinting concerns who don't need Tor's network anonymity.

-3. Firefox — Best Configurable Option
+3. Firefox — Best Configurable Non-Chromium Option

 Firefox remains the most important mainstream privacy browser because it's not built on Chromium, which means it provides meaningful competition to Google's dominance of the web.
-Out of the box, Firefox blocks around 85% of trackers through Enhanced Tracking Protection, but with a few tweaks and extensions it becomes one of the strongest privacy browsers available.
+Out of the box, Firefox blocks around 85% of trackers through Enhanced Tracking Protection, but with a few tweaks and one extension it becomes one of the strongest privacy browsers available.

-Recommended Firefox settings:
+Recommended Firefox settings for 2026:

 • Enable Strict tracking protection in Privacy & Security settings

-• Turn on Global Privacy Control
+• Turn on Global Privacy Control (about:config, set privacy.globalprivacycontrol.enabled to true)

-• Enable DNS over HTTPS with a trusted provider
+• Enable DNS over HTTPS with a trusted provider (NextDNS or Cloudflare)

 • Install uBlock Origin for comprehensive ad and tracker blocking